Kenneth Clark: Family and personal life

 In 1927 Clark married a fellow student, Elizabeth Winifred Martin, known as "Jane" (1902–1976), the daughter of Robert Macgregor Martin, a Dublin businessman, and his wife, Emily Winifred Dickson.
 The couple had three children: Alan, in 1928, and twins, Colette (known as Celly, pronounced "Kelly") and Colin, in 1932.

 Away from his official duties, Clark enjoyed what he described as "the Great Clark Boom" in the 1930s.
 He and his wife lived and entertained in considerable style in a large house in Portland Place.
 In Piper's words, "the Clarks in joint alliance became stars of London high society, intelligentsia, and fashion, from Mayfair to Windsor".

 The Clarks' marriage was devoted but stormy.
 Clark was a womaniser, and although Jane had love affairs, notably with the composer William Walton, she took some of her husband's extramarital relationships badly.
 She suffered severe mood swings and later alcoholism and a stroke.
 Clark remained firmly supportive of his wife during her decline.
 The Clarks' relations with their three children were sometimes difficult, particularly with their elder son, Alan.
 He was regarded by his father as a fascist by conviction though also as the ablest member of the Clark family "parents included"; he became a Conservative member of parliament and junior minister, and a celebrated diarist.
 The younger son, Colin, became a film-maker, who among other work directed his father in television series in the 1970s.
 The twin daughter, Colette, became an official and board member of the Royal Opera House; she outlived her parents and brothers, and was the key source for James Stourton's authorised biography of her father, published in 2016.

-During the war the Clarks lived at Capo Di Monte, a cottage in Hampstead, before moving to the much larger Upper Terrace House nearby.
+During the Second World War the Clarks lived at Capo Di Monte, a "cottage" in Hampstead, or rather "three cottages knocked into one", before moving to the much larger Upper Terrace House nearby.
 They moved in 1953 when Clark bought the Norman castle of Saltwood in Kent, which became the family home.
 In his later years he passed the castle to his elder son, moving to a purpose-built house in the grounds.

 Jane Clark died in 1976.
 Her death was expected, but left Clark devastated.
-Several of his female friends had hopes of marriage to him.
-His closest female friend, across thirty years, was the photographer Janet Woods, wife of the engraver Reynolds Stone; in common with Clark's daughter and sons, she was dismayed when he announced his intention to marry Nolwen de Janzé-Rice (1924–1989), daughter of Frederic and Alice de Janzé.
+Several of his women friends had hopes of marriage to him.
+His closest female friend, across thirty years, was the photographer Janet Woods, wife of the engraver Reynolds Stone; in common with Clark's daughter and sons, she was dismayed when he announced his intention to marry Nolwen de Janzé-Rice, daughter of Frederic and Alice de Janzé.
 The family felt that Clark was acting precipitately in marrying someone he had not known well for very long, but the wedding took place in November 1977.
 Clark and his second wife remained together until his death.